 D10 Bonus

 1-5 + 1 Toughness

-n and a factor 6.9 + 2 Toughness
+6-9 + 2 Toughness

-10 and start + 3 Toughness
+10 + 3 Toughness

-and the second 10 0400000 T) louginess

 The Robe of Toughness will not function if it is worn with any type of armour, and neither will an Aura spell take effect on anyone wearing such a robe.
 It is, however, prized by wizards for its protection value, and they will usually pay very well for an item of this type.